-I love to take advantage of the energy that little kids have to do things themselves and model what they see us doing.
-Which is why it can be really fun to get the kids in the kitchen cooking.
+I love to take advantage of the energy little kids have to do things themselves and do what they see us doing.
+That’s why it can be really fun to get the kids in the kitchen cooking.

 Tips for Cooking with Toddlers

 Mainly, my best tips are to keep things simple to start in terms of the recipes you choose, isolate just one or two steps until you get the hang of having a little sidekick, and let them do as much of the job themselves so they can really get into it and have fun.

-Cooking with Kids: Recipes to Try!
+Cooking with Kids: Recipes to Try

-These recipes are some of the ones I turn to regularly to make with my kids.
+These recipes are some of the recipes I turn to regularly to make with my kids.
 They can’t always make the entire recipe on their own, but that’s why I’m right there with them to help, explain, and assist as needed.

 My kids love using a potato masher for everything they can, and we love it to mash up chickpeas for hummus.
 (Just warm them first to make it a little easier.)

-Rolling and stamping out dough is a classic way to cook with kids and this recipe is egg-free (so no worries there!) and easy to work with.
+Rolling and stamping out dough is a classic way to cook with kids, and this recipe is egg-free (so no worries there!) and easy to work with.
 If you prefer, you can also make the cookies yourself and just let the kids decorate them.

 Work together to wash and cut fruit, then push onto paper lollipop sticks to turn them into fruit wands for snack time.